-- (1) Description of the study base or the follow-up experience of the whole cohort, identification of the cases and illustrating the risk sets. - (2) Nested case-control study within the cohort: (i) selection of controls by risk set or time-matched sampling using function ccwc() in package Epi, (ii) collection of exposure data for cases and controls from the pertinent data base of the whole cohort to the case-control data set using function merge(), and (iii) analysis of case-control data using function clogit() in package survival(), - (3) Case-cohort study within the cohort: (i) selection of a subcohort by simple random sampling from the cohort, (ii) fitting the Cox model to the data by weighted partial likelihood using function coxph() in package survival() with appropriate weighting and correction of estimated covariance matrix for the model coefficients; also using function cch() in package survival() for the same task.
+- (1) Description of the study base or the follow-up experience of the whole cohort, identification of the cases and illustrating the risk sets. - (2) Nested case-control study within the cohort: (i) selection of controls by risk set or time-matched sampling using function ccwc() in package Epi, (ii) collection of exposure data for cases and controls from the pertinent data base of the whole cohort to the case-control data set using function merge(), and (iii) analysis of the case-control data set with stratified Cox model using function clogit() in package survival(), - (3) Case-cohort study within the cohort: (i) selection of a subcohort by simple random sampling from the cohort, (ii) collection of exposure data for subcohort members and cases, and (iii) analysis of the case-cohort data set with Cox model by weighted partial likelihood including appropriate weighting and correction of estimated covariance matrix for the model coefficients using function cch() in package survival().